 Polymer Char laboratory specializes in the microstructural characterization of polyolefins.
-Our extensive knowledge and expertise are helping companies worldwide deepen their understanding in their polyolefin products.
+Our extensive knowledge and expertise are helping companies worldwide deepen their understanding of their polyolefin products.

 For Gel Permeation Chromatography (GPC) or Size Exclusion Chromatography (SEC) analysis we use GPC-IR and GPC-QC instruments.
 Both GPC systems are optimized for the analysis of polyolefins, and their Infrared detectors – IR5 or IR6 – are used for obtaining the Molecular Weight Distribution and the Chemical Composition Distribution (or Short Chain Branching (SCB)) of the sample.

 Viscometer and Multi-angle Light Scattering (MALS) detectors can be added to provide Intrinsic Viscosity, Long-chain Branching (LCB), and Absolute Molar Mass results.

 GPC/SEC analyses are particularly useful for bimodal HDPE, LDPE, EP copolymers, and Ultra High Molecular Weight polymers, especially when combined with SCB and LCB information because of the extra dimension that these results provide.